Truths of Institutionalization: Past and Present

 Research: It will begin with a series of focus groups taking place across Manitoba, Ontario and Nova Scotia.
 Community members who are part of the disability movement, including survivors, allies, educators, and organizations are invited to attend these sessions to inform the development of the curriculum modules

-Analysis: With the help of youth advisors, Community Living Ontario will analyze feedback received from the focus groups.
-We will create a framework that will identify the focus of each module and the learning objectives of each lesson.
+Analysis: With the help of youth advisors, the partners will analyze feedback received from the focus groups.
+A framework will be created to identify the focus of each module and the learning objectives of each lesson.

-Testing the material: Community Living Ontario and its partners will run trials of the modules on a variety of groups.
-We will make any adjustments required to increase the accessibility of the digital platform and to enhance the learning experience.
+Testing the material: Partners will run trials of the modules on a variety of groups.
+Any adjustments required to increase the accessibility of the digital platform and to enhance the learning experience will be made.
 If you are interested in testing out the materials or hosting a trial, please contact Emily Branje by email: firstname.lastname@example.org or by phone: 416-447-4348 ext.
 249.

 Spreading the message: Once we are confident that the materials are ready, teachers in Ontario, Manitoba and Nova Scotia will apply the modules to their classroom’s curriculum.
 Funding will also be allocated to youth-led community awareness projects.
 The projects will support youth to share what they’ve learned with members in their community.